-After your continental breakfast, we’ll discover the township of Albany and its interesting history.
-Take in stunning views of the bay from the Mt.
-Clarence Lookout and visit the National Anzac Centre.
-We’ll travel into the oldest mountain range in the world – the unique Porongurups and take a walk to Castel Rock for jaw-droppingly beautiful views over the region.
-Travel through the beautiful Stirling Ranges towards Esperance and if you are lucky enough to be travelling during wildflower season it will look even more picture perfect.
+After breakfast, discover Albany’s township and its interesting history before travelling into the Porongurup’s for a two-hour walk to Castel Rock.
+Be wowed by jaw-dropping views over the region.
+Travel through the beautiful Stirling Ranges towards Esperance, and if you are travelling during wildflower season, it will look even more picture-perfect.

-Stop at the mind-blowing Twilight Cove for your first taste of the squeaky white beaches and crystal blue waters of the ‘Golden Outback’.
-We’ll check into our Esperance accommodation at the Bay of Isles Motel and enjoy an evening meal overlooking a turquoise ocean.
+Stop at the mind-blowingly beautiful Twilight Cove for your first taste of the epic beaches of the ’Golden Outback’.
+Check into our Esperance accommodation and enjoy an evening meal overlooking a turquoise ocean.

 Cape Le Grand National Park